OriginCodeAcademy/Cohort12/Lecture/02-javascript-fundamentals/slides.md

 https://rebrand.ly/node100

-- If you finish early, checkout YDKJS
+- If you finish early, read first two chapters of You Don't Know JavaScript by Kyle Simpson (Free on GitHub)

 ---